 What is a Tree:

-According to botanical sciences, a perennial plant with stretched out stem, or trunk, which supports the branches and leaves is called a Tree.
+According to botanical sciences, a perennial plant with a stretched-out stem, or trunk, which supports the branches and leaves is called a Tree.
 The definition includes woody plants that have secondary growth in the form of lumber, where plants are grown above a specific height.

 Everybody loves nature!
 The main characteristic of any tree is how different they are from each other, and trees or plants with similar traits are classified into families.
 Some plants merge with other plants to overcome some problems.
 Classification of trees can be done based on any number of variables.